Seven FAQs people ask about trading online

-4. How can I ensure that ecommerce transactions are covered by my terms and conditions?
+4. How can I ensure my terms and conditions apply to ecommerce transactions?

 You need the customer to agree to your terms and conditions before you accept an order (this is known as incorporation).
 Simply hiding your terms and conditions somewhere on your website is not a good solution; instead, make sure that the customer has full notice of the terms and explicitly agrees (for example, by ticking a box to confirm that they have read and agreed to them).

-5. How does a contract come into force when using the internet and email?
+5. When does a contract come into force when using the internet and email?

 In the usual way - an offer is made and accepted, and whatever has been agreed previously forms part of the contractual agreement.